cagrimmett/apple_photos_analysis/README.md

 This Python script searches through the dates and organizes them by season, sums the totals, then uses [matplotlib](http://matplotlib.org) to make bar and pie charts out of the resulting data.
 These charts are then saved to the `img` folder.

 ### hours.py
 This Python script splits the time strings and counts how many are AM vs PM, then uses [matplotlib](http://matplotlib.org) to make a pie chart out of the resulting data.
 This chart is saved to the `img` folder.
-This will eventually also break down the hour blocks as well.
+This script also uses [regex](http://www.regular-expressions.info) to find and count the number of times a photo was taken within a given hour block and makes a bar chart out of the resulting data.

 ## To Do
 - [x] Create Python scripts to count days of the week
 - [x] Break down seasons
 - [x] AM vs PM
-- [ ] Cluster time of day
+- [x] Group hour by time of day
 - [ ] [Calendar view](http://bl.ocks.org/mbostock/4063318)
 - [ ] Put locations on a map